-About This Artificial Intelligence Course
+About This AI Online Course

 The U.S. Department of Defense is working diligently to evolve to an artificial intelligence-ready enterprise in just a few years.
 In support of this major change effort, the DoD workforce—both military and civilian—must possess the right level of knowledge and skills to best utilize powerful artificial intelligence solutions in support of mission requirements.

 AI holds tremendous potential for improving the efficiency and effectiveness of the DoD components and Services.
 In fact, AI is already making great things happen.

 However, and like any other technology solution, AI is vulnerable and at risk of cyberattacks.
 You must understand AI cybersecurity risks and vulnerabilities to keep these technology solutions secure and to navigate any security concerns if and when they arise.

 This vulnerability holds tremendous and very real implications for the security of our nation—today and tomorrow.

 In this online course, you will learn the four aspects of AI cybersecurity and their impacts to operations.
 We will also describe the limitations and vulnerabilities of AI to help keep these solutions secure on your watch.

 - Understand the differences between AI security and risk